CASE STUDY

 VALLEYCREATES

-From Grantee to Co-Creator: Catalyzing an Arts Ecosystem
+From Grantee to Co-Creator: Building an Arts Ecosystem

 Challenge

 In 2021, I was an artist applying for a $1,000 ValleyCreates grant from the Community Foundation of Western Massachusetts (CFWM).
-By 2024, I was a paid Community Advisor participating in decisions distributing $3.2M.
-By 2025, CFWM invited me to represent our model at a statewide foundation leadership convening—the only artist in our delegation among foundation executives from 8 participating community foundations.
+By 2024, I was a paid Community Advisor participating in decisions distributing millions.
+By 2025, CFWM invited me to represent our model at a statewide philanthropic leadership convening—the only artist on our delegation among executives from 8 participating community foundations.

-The challenge: Most foundations say they support artists.
-Few give artists paid seats at the table deciding where millions flow.
+The challenge: foundation funding is undergoing a renaissance.
+They support arts organizations through grants, but funding individual artists is rare—and giving artists paid seats at the table deciding where millions flow even rarer.
 Fewer still prove the model works at scale.

 CFWM took a risk: What happens when you elevate artists from recipients to advisors?
 What transformation becomes possible when the people closest to the work hold institutional power?
 Could this model scale beyond one foundation's experiment?